jackveney/Troop61LibraryDocs/docs/Administration/about.md

 # About

-This documentation is about the Troop's library management administration software, [Troop 61 Library](https://troop61killbuck.org/library/admin).
+This documentation is for Troop 61's library management administration software, [Troop 61 Library](https://troop61killbuck.org/library/admin).